jveilleux/FarmFreshWeb/case-study-baw-baw-food-hub.md

 ### Customers

 There is great variety in the demographics of the hub’s customers, who include young and old, families and singles, people from Warrigul and people living on properties outside of the town.
 While many of Baw Baw’s customers are highly engaged in the alternative food movement, others are not.
 To the Baw Baw team this is a good things for it shows that the hub is appeals for its price, convenience and  freshness, in addition to its local, clean and green credentials.

 Managing customer expectation is often a challenge when operating an alternative food distribution model.
 Baw Baw has seen that some customers are less willing to eat seasonally during the winter and spring seasons when variety can be limited.
 Alternatively, some customers prefer to grow their own vegetables during the warmer months, and reduce their subscription during this time.
 The hub has not found that being uncertified organic has deterred customers.
 The hub builds trust around their produce by carefully selected suppliers and also encouraging producers to mingle with customers during pickup from time to time, giving customers the chance to learn about how their food was produced.

 ### Suppliers

 Baw Baw sources from 10-15 suppliers each week and 20-30 over a year.
 The hub will send its supplier a rough order each Wednesday with further updates throughout the week.
-By Sunday night, orders are finalised and producers can prepare the order for Tuesday’s delivery.
+By Sunday night, orders are finalized and producers can prepare the order for Tuesday’s delivery.
 Each week the Baw Baw team makes one trip to collect produce from their larger suppliers.
 All other produce is delivered to the hub by the producers.
 The hub has found that their larger suppliers are too busy to deliver, whereas smaller, more local producers can accommodate delivering their produce.

 Historically Baw Baw have primarily approached suppliers who meet the hubs supply criteria, to arrange supply agreements.
 The hub is not strictly organic, or certified organic, however the hub is careful to only partner with supplying producer who they have met and whose farming practices they agree with.
 In some cases, the hub must choose between suppliers, who offer the same product.
-In this case they prioritise suppliers who are local and organics first, those who are local secondly, or organic third, and finally those who are neither local or organic.
+In this case they prioritize suppliers who are local and organics first, those who are local secondly, or organic third, and finally those who are neither local or organic.

 ### Product range

 Initially the hub purely stocked local fruits and vegetables .
 As the hub has grown they have taken on additional local suppliers, and expanded their product range to include eggs, preserves, breads, dairy, frozen berries and meat.
 The dairy, eggs, preserves and frozen products are purchased by the hub and held on the premises.
-The hubs needs to turn perishable products over rapidly, keeping products like yoghurt for only one week, whereas preserves can be held for longer.
+The hubs needs to turn perishable products over rapidly, keeping products like yogurt for only one week, whereas preserves can be held for longer.

 During the winter and spring periods, the hub supplements the local offerings with food from further afield, purchased through the wholesale market.
 These products are delivered by a local supplier who is already visiting the markets, reducing additional food miles associated with attaining the produce.